 I KNOW THAT STEREOTYPES ARE BREAKING AND I HAPPILY WELCOME AND ACKNOWLEDGE THEM.
 BUT EVEN IN THE SO-CALLED INDEPENDENCE LURKS A DASH OF OPPRESSION.

-And when oppression is disguised as privilege, patriarchy stands tall!
+And when oppression is disguised as a privilege, patriarchy stands tall!